 Pacific Labour Mobility

-The Scheme is demand driven and will help fill the labour gaps in Australia's towns and on our farms, boosting economic activity and competitiveness in rural and regional Australia.
-When labour market testing demonstrates that no Australian workers are available, Approved Employers can access workers under the Scheme.
+The Pacific Labour Scheme is demand driven and helps fill labour gaps in Australia's towns and on our farms, by providing access to a reliable and productive workforce.
+This helps to boost economic activity and competitiveness in rural and regional Australia.
+When labour market testing demonstrates that no suitable Australian workers are available, Approved Employers can access workers under the Scheme.
 Built-in protections safeguard against worker exploitation and the Pacific Labour Facility ensures that workers are prepared to live and work in Australia.